Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 So, you’ve heard of the Golden Circle, but not the Diamond Circle?
 This is another one of Iceland’s most popular sightseeing routes.

-Located in the north of the island, it encompasses the amazing landscapes of the Lake Mývatn area, coastal scenery of the Tjörnes peninsula, and the Jökulsárgljúfur National Park.
+It’s located in the north of the island.
+And it encompasses the amazing landscapes of the Lake Mývatn area, the Tjörnes Peninsula, and the Jökulsárgljúfur National Park.

 Don’t miss: